Why Choose Proximity Learning?

-The Digital Native Generation requires a unique and engaging curriculum in order for them to learn and stay engaged.
-Using our educational experts and highly qualified teaching staff, we develop content to help them not only learn but also enjoy attending class.
+Using our educational experts and highly qualified teaching staff, we develop content to help students not only learn but also enjoy attending class.
 Using a mix of live video, games, activities, and online curriculum we are able to engage your students like no other educator can.

-We will work with each school individually, that has the open certified position, to fully align with their bell schedule, parent teacher conference night, grading expectations, and curriculum adoption.
+We will work with each school individually to fully align with their bell schedule, parent teacher conference night, grading expectations, and curriculum adoption.
 This allows schools to resume normal operations and schedules without affecting current faculty or resources.

 K-12 Staffing Implementation Guide